rolandwales10/DotNetCore/FarmshareAdmin/Readme.txt

 - Using the built in logging class to log to a file using Serilog. https://github.com/serilog/serilog/wiki/Provided-Sinks https://github.com/serilog/serilog-sinks-file
+- An API call in Razor Pages.
+Called in FarmAllocation/Manage.

 Issues:
 For Vue 3, we need @Scripts.Render in the cshtml.
 Did not succeed in getting this to work.